Cryonics - Why I Chose Cryopreservation.

 Who knows how many decades will pass before a patient in cryostasis can be revived and healed?
 A person might find themselves penniless and adrift in an alien world which they can't relate to, where everything and everyone once familiar has long since gone - or so one worried relative suggested.

-Personally, I'd much prefer to retrain and get a job than die.
+Personally, I'd much prefer to retrain and get a job than to die.

-On re-animating from cryostasis, a person is bound to find that technology has moved on - just as very few people in 2010 still use an abacus or eight-track cassette tapes.
-On the other hand, in 2010 we still enjoy music created hundreds of years ago, and treasure art and literature which was created thousands of years ago.
-Much more was created than has survived, and this pattern will continue as a natural process of stratification.
-That which proves its own worthiness over time has and will continue to survive.
+On re-animating from cryostasis, a person is bound to find that technology has moved on, just as very few people today still use an abacus or eight-track cassette tapes.
+On the other hand, we still enjoy music composed hundreds of years ago, and treasure art, sculpture and literature which was created thousands of years ago.
+So some things will be different, others perhaps not so.

 If no-one ever died, due to age-reversing nanomedicines and improved DNA-healing technologies, how would we all fit on an already over-populated planet?
 Several people asked me this question.